 The I/O Buffer Accuracy Handbook defines quantitative methods for correlating hardware measurements, SPICE simulations and IBIS simulations, and documenting the results of the correlation.
-It describes general principles such as overlay and envelope metrics, test circuits, and specific figures of merit to grade correlation results.
-Correlation methods are not limited to those described in the I/O Buffer Accuracy Handbook, but all methods used must be documented if the "M" and/or "S" designators are used.
+It describes general principles such as overlay and envelope metrics, test circuits specific figures of merit to grade correlation results.
+Correlation methods are not limited to t described in the I/O Buffer Accuracy Handbook, but all methods used must be documented "M" and/or "S" designators are used.